bastean/codexgo/README.md

   - Copies the files required by the browser dependencies from the **node_modules** folder and places them inside the **static** folder on the server.
 - [upgrade](scripts/upgrade/upgrade.go)
   - Perform the following steps to upgrade the project:
-    1. Upgrade Go and Node dependencies.
+    - Upgrade Go, Node and Tools.
-    2. Linting and Testing.
+    - Linting and Testing.
-    3. Commit changes.
+    - Commit upgrades.
 - [run](deployments/run.sh)
   - Display the logs and redirect them to a file whose name depends on the time at which the service was run.
   - Used in Production Image.